compute-io/nangmean/README.md

 // returns ~2.914
 ```

 Note: only calculate the geometric mean over an `array` containing __positive__ numbers.
-The textbook formula for calculating the geometric involves taking the product of all `array` elements.
+The textbook formula for calculating the geometric mean involves taking the product of all `array` elements.
 If one element is `0`, then the product is `0`, even if all other values are `>>> 0`, yielding a nonsensical geometric mean (and measure of the central tendency).
 Nonsensical results also arise when an `array` contains negative values leading to a product without positive roots and a geometric mean which does not map to the measure's geometric interpretation.
 For more information, see *Handbook of Parametric and Nonparametric Statistical Procedures: Third Edition* by David J. Sheskin.

 If an `array` contains numeric values less than or equal to `0`, the function returns `NaN`.